nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

 ![Page Load Time](media/lab10_chrome_page_loadtime.png)

-Final Check - did you notice just how much difference in response time there is, between the caching and not-caching JuiceShop configurations ?
+Final Check - did you notice just how much difference in response time there is, between the cache HITS vs the cache EXPIRED JuiceShop pages?

 <br/>